TellinaTool/nl2bash/README.md

 ## Data Statistics

 Our corpus contain a diverse set of Bash utilities and flags: 102 unique utilities, 206 unique flags and 15 reserved tokens.
+(Browse the raw data collection [here](https://github.com/TellinaTool/nl2bash/tree/master/data/bash).)

 In our experiments, the set of ~10,000 NL-bash command pairs are splitted into train, dev and test sets such that neither a natural language description nor a Bash command appears in more than one split.